TommiContursi/MTB-TrailMap-JOSM-Style/README.md

 - **MTB Difficulty Scale**: Indicates MTB difficulty scale with color coding, making it easy to distinguish trails at a glance.
 - **MTB Difficulty Scale Uphill**: Displays a secondary line next to the path for the uphill difficulty scale, providing detailed information for mountain bikers.
 - **Text Display**: Shows text labels next to paths for MTB difficulty scale and uphill difficulty scale, providing clear, on-map information about trail difficulty.
-- **Surface Information**: Displays surface information with color coding and text labels next to paths, indicating the type of surface (e.g., paved, gravel, dirt).
+- **Surface Information**: Displays paths' and trails' surface information with color coding and text labels next to paths, indicating the type of surface (e.g., paved, gravel, dirt).
 - **Toggle Options**: Users can easily toggle the visibility of various elements such as the MTB difficulty scale, uphill difficulty scale, and surface information, allowing for a cleaner map view based on individual preferences.
 - **Compatibility**: This style is designed to work seamlessly with JOSM's default styles, such as the [JOSM Standard](https://josm.openstreetmap.de/browser/trunk/resources/styles/standard/elemstyles.mapcss) and [Potlatch 2](https://josm.openstreetmap.de/wiki/Styles/Potlatch2) styles, ensuring it can be used alongside other popular styles without conflicts.
 - **Access Restrictions**: Visually indicates paths with restricted access, such as those that are private, permissive, or not accessible to bicycles, helping users quickly identify paths with access limitations.